kevincastejon/js-calculator/README.md

 ```HTML
     <calculator></calculator>
 ```
-The calculator will fit 100% of its container width and height.<br>
+The calculator will fit 100% of its parent container width and height.<br>
 You can add theme to the calculator.
 (The default one being "light" there is no need to specify it.)
 ```HTML
     <calculator theme="dark"></calculator>